EchterAlsFake/BluetoothGesturesSpotify/README.md

 This Python script allows you to control the Spotify playback using your gestures from your Ear Buds / Bluetooth headphones on Linux systems.

+# Important Security Notice

+This script needs root access to get the list of available devices to find your headphpnes, but to get the spotify access token I need to start a session in your browser which I can't use root access for.
+This is why the script drops the root privileges.
+The problem with this is that the path for the CA certificate is invalid.
+Spotify needs HTTPS connections for the API.
+The script will create a new directory in your home directory `/home/nonrootuser/.certs/cecert.pem`, so that I can access it after dropping privileges.
+Just if you are curious what this is...

 # How it Works
 Basically, your Ear Buds (or any other bt device) are sending keys to the system when you press gestures.
 There's a protocol around it called `AVRCP`.
 It is some kind of general standard and these keys can be captured.
 Now what this script does is, it basically captures the keys and uses the Spotify API